chatnoir-eu/chatnoir-web/src/chatnoir_web/doc/api-advanced/management.md

     - `month`: monthly limit (-1 for unlimited)
 - `remote_hosts`: allowed remote IP addresses for this key (empty for no restriction)
 - `expires`: optional expiry date of this key as ISO datetime
+- `comment`: optional comment to store with the key

 ### Response Data:
 - `message`: human-readable status message